ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 integrate well with OCaml.

-Preprocessing text files do not need specific support from the language, it is more the role of the build system to drive the preprocessing.
-So, applying preprocessors will boil down to telling `dune` about it.
-Only for educational purpose, we show in the next section how to preprocess a file using OCaml's compiler, the more relevant part being [Preprocessing with dune](#preprocessing-with-dune).
+Preprocessing text files do not need specific support from the language.
+It is more the build system's role to drive the preprocessing.
+So, applying preprocessors will boil down to telling Dune about it.
+Only for educational purposes, in the next section we show how to preprocess a file using OCaml's compiler, the more relevant part being [Preprocessing with Dune](#preprocessing-with-dune).

 ### Preprocessing with `ocamlc` and `ocamlopt`

-OCaml's compiler `ocamlc` and `ocamlopt` offer the `-pp` option to preprocess a file in the compilation phase (but remember that you are encourage to use `dune` to drive the preprocessing).
+OCaml's compiler `ocamlc` and `ocamlopt` offer the `-pp` option to preprocess a file in the compilation phase (but remember that you are encourage to use Dune to drive the preprocessing).
 Consider the following simple preprocessor which replaces the string "World" by the string "Universe", here in the form of a shell script: